By Corey Lewis, CPT, CSCS

 During heavy lifting or high-intensity exercise, creatine helps your muscles to produce energy.
 It is usually stored in your muscles so that you can access it quickly for fast, high-intensity movements like sprinting or weight lifting.
 This substance is a top-rated supplement among bodybuilders and athletes to increase strength, gain muscle, and boost overall performance.

-You can also consume creatine through your diet in foods such as tuna, beef, and salmon.
+You can also consume it through your diet in foods such as tuna, beef, and salmon.
 But to consume enough of this substance, you would need to eat a lot of these types of foods.
-That’s why it’s easier and more efficient to supplement creatine.
+That’s why it’s easier and more efficient to supplement this chemical.

 You don’t just need to be a bodybuilder to benefit from the best creatine supplements.
 Athletes of all types can benefit from this supplement, including swimmers, sprinters, sports players, and anyone who leads an active lifestyle.